NOTE: What I write today is true today. New information is rapidly emerging and updates are forthcoming when relevant.

 There will be some people who will not vaccinate regardless of safety or efficacy.

 QUESTION: Why should I get the Johnson & Johnson vaccine when its efficacy is lower?

 ANSWER: The Johnson & Johnson was in clinical trial when the variants were already in the populations where it was being tested.

 At 28 days after the shot, it is showing an efficacy of 88 percent.
 This actually compares favorably to the two mRNA vaccines, Pfizer and Moderna at 95 percent efficacy which were tested before the variants were in the trial populations.

 INFORMATION: For more information about COVID-19 and the vaccines, eligibility and appointments, see the links below.

+Pharmacies are getting small shipments of vaccines.
 Information will be posted in this newspaper and on the county public health web pages.

-Buena Vista resources for vaccines: Buena Vista Drug and Valley-Wide Health.
+Buena Vista Drug and Valley-Wide Health

 Dr. Lydia Segal is trying to be a retired board-certified family practice doctor who also has a Masters in Public Health.(In a former life she was a general assignment reporter for a newspaper in Arizona. ) Currently she also co-teaches at the Heart of the Rockies Regional Medical Center with the pelvic physical therapists classes on men’s and women’s health.